thruston/python-tabulate/README.md

     No.asbestos.exposure  Lung.cancer        52
     No.asbestos.exposure  No.lung.cancer    941

 so that all spaces are replaced by periods.
+Now you can read that into R without an error.

 ## Methods available for a Table object